 March 16: Thursday (B,L)

 We have another very busy day planned, there is so much to do in Oaxaca.
-Breakfast at the Casa and then on to Monte Alban, Oaxaca’s major archaeological site where we have our own personal tour guide.
+First stop today will be Monte Alban, Oaxaca’s major archaeological site where we have our own personal tour guide.
 This site was the elite center of Zapotec culture from 500 BC to 800 AD, built on a mountaintop 500 meters above the Oaxaca valley and has a small, educational museum.
 Then to Cuilapan the unfinished Domincan monastery with it's impressive propotions which today houses a museum and church currently used by the local community.
 Lunch at a roadside restaurant.
-Our final stop of the day will be the archaeological site of Zaachila that was the last Zapotec kingdom before the Spanish presence in Oaxaca.
+If time permits, our final stop of the day will be the archaeological site of Zaachila that was the last Zapotec kingdom before the Spanish presence in Oaxaca.
 Dinner on your own.

 March 17: Friday (B,L)

-Breakfast at the Casa.
 Today we explore the Southern Valley and our first stop is the village of San Bartolo Coyotepec, famous for its traditional black pottery where we will see a demonstration of how the pottery is produced.
 Next stop is the city of Ocotlan, to visit the very active Friday weekly market and the beautiful town church.
 Lunch at a roadside restaurant.
-After lunch we visit a wood-carving home/studio in the village of San Martin Tilcajete to see how they create these carving in many different shapes.
-Our final stop of the day is the weaving village of San Tomas Jalietza with time to wander through the village outdoor textile market and see how they weave usng the prehispanic backstrap loom to make placemats, table runners, handbags and belts.
+After lunch we visit a wood-carving home/studio in the village of San Martin Tilcajete to see how they create these carvings in many different shapes.
+Our final stop of the day is the weaving village of San Tomas Jalietza with time to wander through the village outdoor textile market and see how they weave using the prehispanic backstrap loom to make placemats, table runners, handbags and belts.
 Dinner on your own.